acoli-repo/corpus-tools/src/TT-CQP.md

 * reduce is not likely to be implemented
 * structural attributes will not be implemented (&lt;s&gt;, /region, expand) - but the can be used as global constraints (`:: match.year = "1990"`)
 * aligned corpora will not be supported
+* sort does not yet do reverse order (but does descending order)

 ## Added options